 In the hepatic form against the background of hepatitis, aching pains occur in the liver, and in the joints, weakness is felt, appetite decreases, and the temperature rises.
 In addition to yellowness, there are other signs: the urine becomes dark in color, and the feces, on the contrary, are too light.
 Intradermal hemorrhages and hematomas are formed.

 With mechanical forms, for example, cholelithiasis, there is a sharp pain in the right hypochondrium, radiating to the back, due to acute blockage of the bile ducts.
 With the development of a tumor, the pain increases gradually, at first it is dull and moderate.
-Then nausea, and weakness appear, the temperature rises, yellowness increases, the urine becomes dark, and the feces become light.
+Then nausea and weakness appear, the temperature rises, yellowness increases, the urine becomes dark, and the feces become light.

 The main symptom of jaundice is yellowness of the skin, mucous membranes, and sclera of the eyes, and the remaining symptoms depend on the underlying disease that caused hyperbilirubinemia and belong to it.